filp/oversmash/README.md

   - Includes full list of achievements, with details on which the player has completed
   - Stats are retrieved and grouped automatically per career type (quickplay/competitive), hero, and group (e.g combat, awards, etc)
   - Supports new heroes and new types of stats as they're added, no changes required to the code
+- Supports normalizing names and values (e.g converting achievement names to `snake_case`, properly handling floating-point values in stats, etc)
-- Minimalist and straightforward API that only handles retrieving the data, everything else is up to you
+- Minimalist and straightforward API

 ## Usage